 Herr leads the Biomechatronics research group at the MIT Media Lab and is developing bionic limbs that copy the functions of normal limbs.
 As a double amputee, he’s designed his own bionic legs that feature the first bionic foot and calf system, called BiOM.
 The award-winning professor was named the “Leader of the Bionic Age” by

 Clayton Anderson, NASA Astronaut

 Anderson was a member of the Expedition 15 crew and spent 152 days on board the International Space Station, followed by a large resupply mission to the International Space Station.
 Anderson has been not just to the lands beyond the atmosphere, but the world below the ocean’s surface; he worked as an aquanaut on the NEEMO 5 mission aboard the Aquarius underwater laboratory.

 McCann is a true modern-day global explorer; he’s biked the Himalayas, climbed giant walls, rowed the Atlantic and canoed the Yukon River.
 As a conservationist and biologist, he’s explored remote parts of the globe on gripping expeditions.
 McCann hosted

 National Geographic Wild’s “Biggest & Baddest,” which followed him and his adventures in exotic, dangerous locales.

 Lee is currently a director at Vulcan Aerospace and has built up an impressive career as an aerospace engineer at Sierra Nevada Corporation’s Dream Chaser Space System, and propulsion engineer for NASA.

 As the Provost of DMACC West, Paustian created a technology-focused college campus from scratch.
 He founded Celebrate!
-Innovation Week and is a publishing entrepreneur and founder of BookPress Publishing; Paustian has authored multiple books including his most recent
+Innovation Live and is a publishing entrepreneur and founder of BookPress Publishing; Paustian has authored multiple books including his most recent